zaa-ai/MasterThesis_ZubairAhmed/README.md

 # MasterThesis_ZubairAhmed
-The Git repository is for the Master Thesis 'A Machine Learning-Driven Approach to Optimizing Regression Test Binning: Enhancing Debugging Efficiency in Digital Front-end Verification'
+The Git repository is for the Master Thesis '**A Machine Learning-Driven Approach to Optimizing Regression Test Binning: Enhancing Debugging Efficiency in Digital Front-end Verification'**

+## Setup and Installation
+Use the command `https://github.com/zaa-ai/MasterThesis_ZubairAhmed.git` to clone the repo in your work directory.

 ## Git Structure